RN to MS degree option

 "It also prepares them for more advanced career paths in nursing, such as clinical nurse leader or nurse practitioner.
 So, it's important for us to offer a flexible program that allows busy nurses to earn a master's degree.
 We believe Central is the right location for that."

 Students have the ability to choose from two tracks - nursing education or specialty nursing.
 Nursing education will prepare students for academic positions in nursing education or for a position in hospital staff education.
-The specialty nursing track allows students to meet their individual goals, in areas such as leadership or administration.
+The specialty nursing track allows students to meet individual goals in areas such as leadership or administration.

 The student who attends full time will need four total semesters (to include one summer session) to complete the program.
 The part time option extends that timeframe to a total of six semesters (to include two summer sessions).
 For more information on course sequencing, check out the schedule of courses.